qmk/qmk_firmware/docs/hand_wire.md

 Once heated, tin your soldering iron - this means melting a small amount of solder on the end of the iron and then quickly wiping it off on a wet sponge or wire cleaning pad, leaving a shiny silvery coating on the end which helps keep oxidisation at bay and helps solder to flow.

-When you come to apply the solder, hold the soldering iron against the two surfaces for a second to heat it, then apply a small amount of solder to join the two peices together.
+When you come to apply the solder, hold the soldering iron against the two surfaces for a second to heat it, then apply a small amount of solder to join the two pieces together.
 Heating the surfaces ensures that the solder adheres to it and that it does not cool too quickly.

-Don't hold the iron on the solder/joint longer than necessary, heat will be conducted through the surfaces and can damage components (melt switch housings etc.) also solder contains flux, which aids in ["wetting"](https://en.m.wikipedia.org/wiki/Wetting), the longer heat is applied to the solder the more flux will evaporate meaning you may end up with a bad solder joint with peaks which apart from looking bad, may also increase the risk of shorts.
+Don't hold the iron on the solder/joint longer than necessary.
+Heat will be conducted through the surfaces and can damage components (melt switch housings etc.).
+Also, solder contains flux, which aids in ["wetting"](https://en.m.wikipedia.org/wiki/Wetting).
+The longer heat is applied to the solder the more flux will evaporate meaning you may end up with a bad solder joint with peaks which, apart from looking bad, may also increase the risk of electrical shorts.

 The following collapsible section describes in detail how to solder rows using the bent diode technique and columns using short lengths of wire.